Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

-- Witches are never cruel.
+- They are never cruel.

-- Witches try not to judge others.
+- They try not to judge others.

-- Witches read a lot.
+- They read a lot.

 What Witchcraft Tradition Are You Drawn To?

 Have a look through this list of 60 Witchcraft Traditions and see which ones appeal to you.
 You don’t have to choose just one.
-You might find a combination will suit you.
+You might find a combination that will suit you.
 Having said that, if you are looking at Witchcraft as a faith or religion, then Wicca is probably the best place for you to begin.

 Witches Build Up Collections of Knowledge

 If a witch doesn’t know the answer to something she knows how to find it.
-From being comfortable with technology and the goddess Google, to having an enviably spooky collection of books, she accumulates information.
+From being comfortable with technology and the goddess Google to having an enviably spooky collection of books, she accumulates information.
 She absorbs everything she can and then chooses the bits she likes best.